jfrog/terraform-provider-artifactory/docs/resources/property_set.md

 ---
 # Artifactory Property Set Resource

 Provides an Artifactory Property Set resource.
 This resource configuration corresponds to 'propertySets' config block in system configuration XML (REST endpoint: artifactory/api/system/configuration).

+Note that this resource utilizes endpoints which are blocked/removed in the SaaS environment (i.e. in Artifactory online).
+This means this resource cannot be used with the Artifactory SaaS environment.

 ## Example Usage